eadurflinger/eadurflinger/README.md

 ### Hi there I'm Elizabeth 👋

 I am currently working with Angular at Ving!
+Using Bitbucket... so I'm committing I promise, just not here :(

 I am interested in learning React and Swift.